Fahadvonkazi/SimpleNote/docs/technical-docs/reference.md

 ---

-## NoteForm

-### class NoteForm(FlaskForm)

-**Purpose:**
-This class defines a FlaskForm for creating a note.
-It includes fields for title and content, along with validators to ensure that the input is required and meets certain length requirements.

----

 ## EditNoteForm

 ### class EditNoteForm(FlaskForm)

 **Purpose:**
 This class defines a FlaskForm for editing a note.
-It includes fields for the ID of the note (hidden), title, and content, along with validators to ensure that the input is required and meets certain length requirements.
+It includes fields for the ID of the note, title, and content, along with validators to ensure that the input is required and meets certain length requirements.